jeremythen/algorithms/README.md

 ### 16 Palindromic Substring

 Find the largest sub palindrome in a string.
-If there is no palindrome or the palindrome is less than 3 chars, return "none".

 Given hellosannasmith, return sannas.
 Given abcdefgg, return none